davbrauer/galaxy-workflow-generator/README.md

 ## Requirements
 [Docker](https://www.docker.com/) can be installed in different ways:
-- For non-\*nix users, Kitematic provides a [Docker installation for both OSX and Windows](https://kitematic.com/)
+- For non-unnix users, Kitematic provides a [Docker installation for both OSX and Windows](https://kitematic.com/)
-- For \*nix users, follow the [Docker installation for Linux](https://docs.docker.com/installation).
+- For unix users, follow the [Docker installation for Linux](https://docs.docker.com/installation).
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Launch
 The Galaxy Docker container can be launched in different ways:
-- For non-\*nix users, this can be achieved [from Kitematic's interface](https://www.youtube.com/watch?v=fYer4Xdw_h4)
+- For non-unix users, this can be achieved [from Kitematic's interface](https://www.youtube.com/watch?v=fYer4Xdw_h4)
-- For \*nix users, this can be achieved by
+- For unix users, this can be achieved by
 ```
 $ docker run -d -p 8080:80 https://quay.io/repository/destair/galaxy-guided-rna-seq
 ```